Please donate to support services for women and girls today

 “What attracted me to Anawim was listening to the women tell their stories and how dedicated the staff group were to their roles was infectious.
 Their passion and commitment were evident.
 I enjoy being part of an organisation that works with women to make big changes in their lives and hopefully educates society so that things improve in the future.”

-Emily Johnson – Fundraising and Communications Manager
+Emily Johnson – Trusts and Foundations Manager

 “As soon as I walked in to Anawim for my interview it felt warm, welcoming and safe.
 I know that visitors say the same thing when they visit our centre – it’s very unique in that respect.
 Working for Anawim feels like more than a job; it’s a purpose and a mission.
 There is still a long way to go in the fight for equal rights and a society that listens to and understand the specific needs of women, but it seems like every day we’re getting just that little bit closer.
 I’m so proud to be part of Anawim and everything it stands for, and am incredibly excited for our future.”